 13. High Taxes and Cost of Living

-Did you know that the cost of living in Danbury, Connecticut is 29.7% higher than the national average? sourceOpens in a new tab.
+Did you know that the cost of living in Danbury, Connecticut is 29.7% higher than the national average? source

 Based on where you live now, moving to Danbury could be more expensive.